Transmission/Communication Medium or Channel:

 • It required less number of repeaters in its connection.

-• It covers long distance connection/telecommunications due to low power loss.
+• It covers long-distance connections/telecommunications due to low power loss.

 • Since there is no electricity used, there is no electrical interference and related noise.

-• The optical cable is resistance for electromagnetic interference.
+• The optical cable is resistant to electromagnetic interference.

 3) Immunity to electromagnetic interface